sympan/TestAIByborg/README.md

 We can't run allure in the container or the wsl because they are not configured to support engines to launch graphs and windows.
 This is why we installed allure locally on our machine.
-Now that we have mounted the folders from the container where the results are generated, we copy the results from the container to the local repo.
+Now that we have mounted the folders from the container where the results are generated, we copy the results from the container to the local repo automatically.

-Note: It is important to choose an active expert (one that is LIVE) to pass all the tests.
-Please find one and replace the name of the existing expert in the feature files.
-Example: Given I check that the "PsychicRider" is LIVE
-Action: update the name included in the quotes "PsychicRider"

-In case the selected expert is not LIVE relative error messages with be thrown and the tests for quiz3 will fail.

 This assignment was a great experience for me and I learned much about Docker and codeceptJS.
 After all it was also fun and It's the main reason I wanted to participate.